ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/sftp_connexion/guide.en-gb.md

 ---
-title: 'Logging in via SFTP'
+title: "Logging in via SFTP"
-excerpt: 'Find out how to log in to your Private Cloud via SFTP'
+excerpt: "Find out how to log in to your managed VMware vSphere via SFTP"
 updated: 2024-09-16
 ---